stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/03-deploy-demo-app/deploy-demo-app.md

 # Deploy demo app

 Objective
-Deploy your first using GitOps
+Deploy your first app using GitOps

 Key Results:

-- Artifacts pushed to nexus
+- Push artifacts to nexus
-- App deployed using helm charts via ArgoCD
+- Deploy app using helm charts via ArgoCD

 This guide covers the step-by-step guide to onboard a new project/application/microservice on SAAP.